NIPs nostr improvement proposals

 Normal user-created events

-Groups may also accept other events, like NIP-22 comments as threaded replies to both chats messages and threads, long-form articles, calendar, livestreams, market announcements and so on.
+Groups may accept any event kind, including chats, threads, long-form articles, calendar, livestreams, market announcements and so on.
 These should be as defined in their respective NIPs, with the addition of the h tag.

 These are events that can be sent by users to manage their situation in a group, they also require the h tag.